 Households with a lot of mortgage debt are forced to limit their spending, particularly on discretionary items.
 This in turn affects companies that employ retail workers, reducing hours and employment.

 Employment opportunities are a major component of house price amenity, in part because demand for housing is pushed higher by inbound work-related migration.
-So, as there are less jobs nearby, the amenity value of some areas decreases.
+So, as there are fewer jobs nearby, the amenity value of some areas decreases.

-The amount of people at risk of defaulting on their mortgage increases in areas where there is a loss of employment or reduced income.
+The number of people at risk of defaulting on their mortgage increases in areas where there is a loss of employment or reduced income.
 In 2008, arguably the last time Sydney house prices went through a correction, the incidence of mortgage defaults and property price declines was geographically localised.

 Borrowers who have the least amount of equity in their homes (typically the least wealthy, younger and newer entrants to housing market) are the hardest hit by falling property values.
 They are more likely to end up “underwater” – that is, owing more than the property is now worth – and face the prospect of a distressed sale.
 This in turn contributes to the downward spiral in house prices.